Vincent Lozzi

 Vincent J. Lozzi is an American politician who served in the Massachusetts House of Representatives.

 Early life

 Lozzi was born on January 28, 1932, in Everett, Massachusetts.
 He attended public schools in Everett and graduated from Merrimack College's School of Industrial Relations in 1962.

 Political career

 Lozzi was a member of the Lynn City Council from 1975 to 1981.
 From 1981 to 1983, he was a Lynn Housing Commissioner.
 He returned to the City Council in 1983 and remained there until 1985.

 From 1985 to 1991, Lozzi represented the 10th Essex District in the Massachusetts House of Representatives.
 He lost to Jeffery Hayward in the 1990 Democratic primary.

 Later life

 Lozzi currently resides in New Hampshire.
-His son, Wayne Lozzi, is a City Councilor in Lynn.
+His son, Wayne Lozzi, was a City Councilor in Lynn.
+His son Daniel Lozzi is a retired District Chief of the Lynn Fire Department.